 What should I do if I receive multiple offers of admission?

 Evaluate each offer carefully and choose the best fit based on your academic and personal preferences.
-Ask for a second opinion from a friend, family member, teacher, or advisor if you need some extra guidance before deciding.
+Ask for a second opinion from a friend, family member, teacher, or counselor if you need some extra guidance before deciding.

 What should I do if I’m placed on a waitlist?